Licence - House in Multiple Occupancy

 Renewing a HMO license

 In most cases the new license will last for a further five years.
-Licenses may however be granted for shorter periods where there are any concerns
+Licenses may however be granted for shorter periods where there are any management concerns.

 Refunds of licence fees are not normally given as the fees cover the cost of us processing the application.
-Only in exceptional circumstances, subject to the Health and Housing Manager's decision, will a refund be considered.
+Only in exceptional circumstances, subject to the Environmental Health Manager's decision, will a refund be considered.
 Any refunds given may be subject to an administration charge.

-Can I appeal against conditions or refusal to issue/vary a licence?
+Appeal against conditions or refusal to issue/vary a licence

 If you have an issue, please contact the Housing Standards Team in the first instance on 01785 619000 or by emailing housingstandards@staffordbc.gov.uk